kerwin612/teleport/rfd/0126-backend-migrations.md

 be optional - adding a field which has a required and meaningful default value causes more issues than just lossy reads and writes.
 Since the versions of instances in the cluster may lag behind Auth considerably, any new fields which need an explicit default value to operate will cause problems for older agents which will not know about the value; this is particularly true for Roles when adding a new field which determines access to a resource.
-Any new fields should not be automatically populated by Teleport and instead should require explicit user input to be populated.
-Meaning, when a new field is added to an existing resource its `CheckAndSetDefaults` or an equivalent method must not be updated to detect if the field is empty and provide a default value.
-Instead, that new field should stay empty until a user explicitly sets it via `tctl edit` or some other equivalent means.

-If a client attempts to update a resource with the new field during a rolling deploy when both the old and new versions of Auth are running simultaneously there is a 50/50 chance that writes and reads which contain the new field will be lossy since the old instance doesn't know about the new field.
-There are a few ways we can proceed depending on the desired outcome.
+If a client attempts to update a resource with the new field during a rolling deployment when both the old and new versions of Auth are running simultaneously there is a 50/50 chance that writes and reads which contain the new field will be lossy since the old instance doesn't know about the new field.
+However, data loss is a problem outside of rolling Auth updates.
+Reads are going to be lossy unless the client version is at the same version or newer than Auth because they won't know about new optional fields.
+Writes are going to be lossy unless Auth is at the same or newer version than clients because it won't know that there are additional fields to persist.
+Until there is a solution for data loss under normal operation of a cluster we should accept the possible data loss during the very small time frame which a rolling deployment occurs.

+The risks of data loss from new fields may be mitigated in the future by the Cloud First Deployment strategy defined in RFD 134 and automatic client updates.
+If Cloud is running off of master the probability of a client attempting to read/write a field that Auth doesn't know about is less likely.
+Ensuring that clients are using the appropriate version for a cluster will prevent client drift that results in data loss.
+As long as the clients are not upgraded until after Auth then there is no opportunity for new fields to be accessed.

 ### Changing the meaning of a field